 Students are required to conduct their own independent research while participating in either the Plan I (with thesis) or Plan II (without thesis) degree tracks leading to the MS in Marine Science.

 The PhD program is an intensive, research-based curriculum that builds on the strengths of the master’s degree program by concentrating on a particular research emphasis led by one of our many diverse faculty members.
 The doctoral program is designed to prepare graduates with the skills needed to move easily into either academic or non-academic positions.

 The BSC AMP requires a minimum GPA of 3.7 and the commitment of a faculty advisor to serve as mentor.
-Find more information on the UA Graduate School’s AMP page.
+Find more information on applying, see the UA Graduate School’s AMP page.